 San Juan Basin Public Health’s role is to reach to local dentists, healthcare providers, and social service agencies to let them know about this program and involve them the effort to get every child Cavity Free at Three.
 Please visit cavityfreeatthree.org for more information.

 Oral disease, although nearly 100 percent preventable, affects children, adults and families across the state of Colorado every day.
 While oral diseases are significant themselves, their relationship to overall general health is often overlooked.
 The Colorado Department of Public Health and Environment (CDPHE) Oral Health Program is working to show connections every day to general health, diabetes, cardiovascular disease, cancer, tobacco, school health, seniors, and pregnancy outcomes.

 The Oral Health Team is an open coalition of dental experts, organizations, businesses and interested citizens that serves as a catalyst for action to improve oral health in La Plata and Archuleta Counties through educating the public, expanding access to integrated care, and serving as a central point for disseminating research and best practice models.

-Our ROHS sponsors an Oral Health Coalition in Montezuma County.
+Our ROHS sponsors an Oral Health Coalition in Montezuma and La Plata Counties.

-We seek to make good dental care as easy, affordable and convenient to families as possible.
-This is our nineteenth year providing La Plata parents with the opportunity to have their child receive free dental services in their own school during the school day.
+The Regional Oral Health program is partnering with a local dental provider to offer full dental exams in our catchment area schools.
+This is an effort to make good dental care as easy, affordable and convenient to families as possible.
+This partnership will provide parents with the opportunity to have their child receive free dental services in their own school during the school day.